 Our pollutant model for PM2.5, DEHM-UBM-AirGIS (Khan et al. 2019; Jørgen Brandt et al. 2001; J Brandt et al. 2003; Frohn et al. 2021), constructed PM2.5 concentrations by adding from specific species of pollutant, one of which was EC.
 We were therefore able to subtract the EC concentration from the PM2.5 concentration to obtain non-EC PM2.5 concentrations.
 We have added a clarification to the revised manuscript (P. XX, Lines XX-XX):

-Because traffic is a major source of PM2.5 and EC one of the main PM2.5 components in urban environments,59 we removed the EC concentration from the total PM2.5 mass concentration (non-EC PM2.5), to avoid overadjustment when including both in the models simultaneously.
+Because traffic is a major source of PM2.5 and EC one of the main PM2.5 components in urban environments,59 we removed the EC concentration from the total PM2.5 mass concentration (non-EC PM2.5) by subtraction, to avoid overadjustment when including both in the models simultaneously.
 7. Methods, adjustment for SES/occupation: was the goal to adjust for individual-level education and/or occupation (and its attendant exposures) or to adjust for overall SES in the household?
 E.g., "For each married participant, we used the higher of the couple's individual SES categories."
 This seems to be getting at household SES.
 Co-habitation among unmarried couples is common in Denmark.
 How was this addressed? https://academic.oup.com/ije/article/42/2/559/737789 Was it important to capture information differently from previously married people?
 This should come down to the construct you are trying to measure.
 (The SES-ALS paper cited was about individual-level occupation.

 Our goal in adjusting for SES was to adjust for occupational exposure as well as household SES, as this would be potentially related to how quickly one is identified as having ALS in the registry system.
 Related to this, when compared with previous marriage information, current household SES may have had more influence the speed at which ALS diagnosis could have occurred.
 In any case, we have a category of ‘divorced’ people in our civil status adjustment (P. XX, Lines XX-XX):